wbstack/mediawiki/wbstack/README.md

 - **LocalSettings.php** - The actual MediaWiki settings file
   - src/Settings/LocalSettings.php - Is loaded from the MediaWiki LocalSettings.php (where it normally would be)
-    - src/loadAll.php - Only loaded for the INTERNAL flavour of the app.
+    - src/loadAll.php
-    - src/Settings/FinalSettings.php
+    - src/Settings/Cache.php
     - src/loadInternal.php - Only loaded for the INTERNAL flavour of the app.
       - src/Internal/*
+    - src/Settings/Hooks.php